tracktor1/Python/Device Backup/README.md

 Fortigate backup script
 ===================
 This script will backup fortigate configuration into alocal repository		<br />
-This script uses the "data.csv" file as it's device information source		<br />
+It uses the "data.csv" file as it's device information source						<br />
+aaa